-For example, consider a ‘Regional Group’ for communication specific to a certain office or location; a ‘Middle Management Group’ for cascading of business information; or simply a ‘Active Interests Group’ for your sports or fitness enthusiasts.
-All of these can be simple but effective ways to promote upcoming events, deals or opportunities related to their interests as well as business critical updates.
+For example, consider a ‘Regional Group’ for communication specific to a certain area or location; a ‘Middle Management Group’ for cascading of business information; or simply an ‘Active Interests Group’ for your sports or fitness enthusiasts.
+All of these can be simple but effective ways to promote upcoming events, deals, or opportunities related to their interests as well as business critical updates.

-We tailor external marketing messages according to the customer journey; the same should be true of our employees and their interactions with our business.
+The same should be true for employees and their interactions with employers.

-Consider, for example, the communications you need to be sending to new starters during the onboarding process, compared to those operating at middle management level who have several years of company knowledge under their belt.
-If you send the same message to both sets of groups, you risk alienating the first group and patronizing the later.
+For example, communications sent to new starters during the pre-boarding and onboarding process should be different from people managers with several years of company experience under their belts.
+Sending the same message to both groups increases the risk of alienating the first and patronizing the latter.